Health and Social Care Data-Driven Innovation

 An ambitious Talent programme will provide a suite of education and training to support a future workforce with the knowledge and skills to drive the use of data and digital technologies to transform the delivery of care.

 Senior Responsible Officer: Professor Nicholas Mills (Deputy: Professor Ewen Harrison)

 The DDI initiative includes work across ten industry sectors; including Health and Social Care and Public Sector.
 The delivery hubs each focus on industry sectors in their area of expertise, coming together to help Edinburgh to become the Data Capital of Europe, creating wider benefits for the economy and society.

 Health and Social Care Sector

-The Usher Institute leads on activity within the DDI Programme focussed on the health and social care sector.
+The Usher Institute leads on activity within the DDI initiative focussed on the health and social care sector, hosting the Health and Social Care Data-Driven Innovation Programme.
 In September 2019 the City Region Deal Joint Committee approved the full Usher Institute business case, which will enable data-driven advances across the sector.

-Programmes of work which have approved funding from the DDI programme currently include:
+Key programmes of work which have approved funding from the DDI initiative currently include: